Weather Forecast – This afternoon and tonight

 The following is the bulletin issued by the Met Service to 10:00 am, today, covering the period: this afternoon and tonight …

-A moderate concentration of Saharan dust remains in the atmosphere.
-Sensitive persons should continue to take the necessary precautions.
+A significant concentration of Saharan dust is present in the atmosphere.
+Sensitive persons are advised to take the necessary precautions.

 THE REMAINDER OF THE LESSER ANTILLES